 The only flag stop on the route of the Empire Builder, Essex is home to the historic Izaak Walton Inn, originally built in 1939 to house railroad personnel.

 290 Izaak Walton Inn Road Izaak Walton Inn Essex, MT 59916

 - Empire Builder

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-Originally, Essex was home to a rail yard for the Great Northern Railway.
-The historic Izaak Walton Inn was built next to this yard in 1939 to house railroad personnel and snow removal crews for the railway.
-Despite a campaign for the Inn to serve as an entrance to Glacier Park between East and West Glacier, the plan was not adopted.
+Essex was originally home to a rail yard for the Great Northern Railway.
+The historic Izaak Walton Inn was built next to this yard in 1939 to house railroad personnel and snow removal crews.
+Despite a campaign for the inn to serve as an entrance to Glacier Park between East and West Glacier, the plan was not adopted.

 As a result, the inn appears to be a huge structure in the middle of the wilderness.
 Today, it is a popular year-round stop for visitors, especially railroad buffs and cross country skiers.

 Amtrak does not provide ticketing or baggage services at this station, which is served by two daily trains.